Samvictor12/lens_web/PRICE_MAPPING_API_DOCS.md

 ## Use Cases

 ### Use Case 1: Set Up New Customer Pricing
-When a new customer is added and you want to give them specific discounts on certain lens products:
+When a new customer is added and you want to give them specific discounts on certain lens prices:

 ```javascript
 // Create bulk price mappings for a new customer